 - Check that we have clothes clean and ironed for any weekend activities

 This is primarily an admin time and it has changed over the seasons of my life.

 - Organise my to-do into a realistic list

-- Consider heart lessons and training that needed to happen
+- (When I was in the middle of directive-parenting) Consider heart lessons and training that needed to happen

 - Make sure I am organised for any specific projects that will be dealt with in the coming week (birthday parties, writing deadlines, home renovations and maintenance, classes I’m teaching etc)

 You may have other things that you need to do to meet your goals.
 You may need to plan your menu or prepare freezer meals ahead of time.
 You may need to organise lunches, and make sure everything is ready to go for busy mornings.
 You may need to have clothes ready, or sport uniforms ready for your weekly activities.
 Every household will have different goals and different tasks to do.
 Each season of life will also present different goals and priorities.
 You need to know what your goals are and how best to prepare to meet those goals.

 Once we recognise what we need to do to meet our goals probably the trickiest bit is to actually make the changes necessary.